How To Write A History Research Paper: The Do’s and Don’ts

 Step 1: Choosing The Right Topic

-This is the first step on how to write a history research paper.
+This is the first step on how to write a history research paper and according to Carleton College, it’s probably also the most important.
 This can be a little overwhelming since the earliest recorded history of humanity dates back to thousands of years ago.
 But on the bright side, this gives you plenty of choices.
 You can choose a topic that’s more to your liking if your professor hasn’t already provided the class with choices.
 Surely, there has been a history topic that has piqued your interest at some point, so there’s a good start.
 Or you might have always heard about a specific historical event but never knew enough about it to join the conversation, delve into that.

 What’s great about studying history is that we are able to learn so much about why the world is the way it is now.
 According to The University of Wisconsin-Madison’s Department of History, “History Builds Empathy Through Studying the Lives and Struggles of Others.”
 We are so far from where society was back then and so much has changed and evolved that we forget to appreciate the cultures, peoples, and experiences of the past that have shaped our present.
 With such a rich history as ours, it could be a good tip to find something that personally speaks to you.
 That way when you’re making your analysis you’re able to clearly make a more argumentative, passive, or persuasive stance.